zognin/tp/docs/UserGuide.md

 **:bookmark: Note:**<br>

-* `INDEX` allows you to choose which recipe to delete by specifying its position in the currently displayed recipe bookmarks list.
+* `INDEX` allows you to choose which recipe to delete by specifying its position in the currently displayed recipe list.

 </div>

 **Examples:**
-* `delete-r 1` Deletes the recipe at index 1 in the recipe bookmarks list currently shown.
+* `delete-r 1` Deletes the recipe at index 1 in the recipe list currently shown.

 #### 4.6.4 Deleting a recipe ingredient: `delete-ri`